Mitigating bird disturbance

 Find out how new housing developments could impact the bird populations in North Kent in the Footprint Ecology assessment.

 Additional dwellings, including houses in multiple occupation and student accommodation can cause disturbances and impact protected areas.
-Other developments such as hotels, guest houses, residential care homes, institutions and camps and caravan sites will be assessed on a case to case basis.
+Other developments such as hotels, guest houses, residential care homes, institutions and camps and caravan sites will be assessed on a case by case basis.

 Find out more about the types of developments that cause disturbances in Natural England’s further letter of advice.

 If you are planning a development of one or more dwellings within 6km of an SPA or Ramsar site, your planning applications must contain enough information so that the local planning authority can carry out an appropriate assessment under the Habitats Regulations.

 Medway Council will expect a financial contribution of £250.39 per dwelling (this is subject to an indexation and will increase annually).

 - Strategic Access Management and Mitigation - Policy Statement including plan of Ramsar and SPA areas